Tiromachelan/snake-game/README.md

 Use the arrow keys to move.

-Note that StdDraw.java uses a depricated API so you may get error messages when running on newer versions of Java, but it should still run.
+Note that StdDraw.java uses a deprecated API so you may get error messages when running on newer versions of Java, but it should still run.